 - First heavy freeze: A crack leg runs to the edge, or a new crack forms across the glass.

-- Post-winter: Replacement only, at C$400–800.
-Plus ADAS recalibration if the vehicle is equipped.
+- Post-winter: Replacement only, at $400–800 plus possible ADAS recalibration.

 The economic difference between step 1 and step 5 is roughly 10x.
 That's the real cost of waiting.